CrazyDoc/AWS-ElastickBeanstalk-Tomcat-Exmpl/README.md

 4. On the next screen, you can review what will be deployed.
 At the bottom of the screen, there is a check box for you to acknowledge that **AWS CloudFormation might create IAM resources with custom names**.
 This is correct; the template being deployed creates four custom roles that give permission for the AWS services involved to communicate with each other.
 Details of these permissions are inside the CloudFormation template referenced in the URL given in the first step.
 Check the box acknowledging this and choose **Next**.

-5. You can watch as CloudFormation builds out your CapBPM environment.
+5. You can watch as CloudFormation builds out your environment.
 A CloudFormation deployment is called a *stack*.
 The parent stack creates several child stacks depending on the parameters you provided.
-When all the stacks have reached the green CREATE_COMPLETE status, as shown in the screenshot following, then the CapBPM architecture has been deployed.
+When all the stacks have reached the green CREATE_COMPLETE status, as shown in the screenshot following, then architecture has been deployed.
 Select the **Outputs** tab to find your environment URL.

 6. After clicking on the provided URL, you will be taken to the Camunda login screen.
 Make sure that [PipeLine](https://console.aws.amazon.com/codesuite/codepipeline/pipelines?) managed to this point to complete the first deploy.

 ### Ongoing Operations
-At this point, you have a fully functioning CapBPM environment to begin using.
+At this point, you have a fully functioning environment to begin using.
 Following are some helpful points to consider regarding how to support this environment on-going.

 #### SSL
 Add an [SSL certificate](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-elb.html) to your ALB.
 This can be created by your certification authority or by using [AWS ACM](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).